 A New Home for a Historic St. Paul Treasure

-Minnesota Museum of American Art, one of the oldest visual arts organizations in Minnesota, will open a new museum in spring 2018, with 20,000 square feet of space for creating, viewing, and learning about American art and artists.
+Minnesota Museum of American Art, one of the oldest visual arts organizations in Minnesota, will open a new museum in late 2018, with 20,000 square feet of space for creating, viewing, and learning about American art and artists.

 “This is our opportunity to imagine and build a museum from the ground up that has the values of a 21st-century museum at its core—accessibility for all, intergenerational learning and community exchange, support of living artists, and responsible stewardship of a great collection for generations to come,” says Executive Director Kristin Makholm.

-The centerpiece of the new museum’s first phase of construction will be the Sifo Center for Creativity, named in honor of the Sifo Company, a historic toy company that thrived in St. Paul from 1944 to 1975.
+A centerpiece of the new museum’s first phase of construction will be the Sifo Center for Creativity, named in honor of the Sifo Company, a historic toy company that thrived in St. Paul from 1944 to 1975.
 The Sifo Center for Creativity will feature 5,000 square feet of new classroom and maker spaces.
 “Arts education is in the DNA of the M,” says Makholm.
 “The museum began life as the St. Paul School of Fine Arts in 1894, and we’re proud to revive our tradition of intergenerational learning.”
 The Sifo Center for Creativity will include spaces for adult and youth-oriented studio art classes, events and educational programs, and a special entrance for school groups.

 Rich Pakonen, President of PAK Properties and one of the owners of the Pioneer Endicott building, is enthusiastic about the addition of the new M to the mix of commercial and residential spaces already inhabiting the two-building complex.
 “How cool is it to have an art museum in the same building with beautiful apartments and appealing businesses, all of it so easily accessible by skyway?”
 Pakonen says.